-The Louisiana Child Welfare Training Academy offers on-line training opportunities for child welfare staff, foster parents, and community partners.
-In partnership with DCFS, the LCWTA website has an online learning management system, or Moodle site.
-The Moodle site holds virtual training opportunities that allow learners to complete course requirements on their own time, at their own pace.
-Learners will now have the flexibility to take courses anywhere at any time, even on-thegeaux, using their smart phones.
+The LCWTA offers online training opportunities for child welfare staff, foster parents, community partners, and Title IV-E scholars.
+In partnership with DCFS, theLCWTA website hosts an online learning management system (LMS), or Moodle site.
+The Moodle site contains virtual training opportunities that allow learners to complete course requirements on their own time, at their own pace.
+Learners have the flexibility to take courses anywhere at any time, even on-the-geaux, using their smartphones.
 DCFS Staff can access online training courses in specific areas based on their training needs.